-- 1. Demonstrate proficiency in the fundamental information technology skills required to provide user support in business. - 2.
-Implement and maintain computer-based information systems to support the decision-making function of management. - Apply analytical and problem solving skills for typical computer system designs, planning, implementation and support. - Design, code, test, debug, and document code for programs and other software needed for computer system implementation and maintenance. - 5.
-Apply current industry standards, protocols, and techniques; and keep up with evolving technology to maintain professional proficiency. - 6.
-Use vendor supplied instructional material and testing tools leading towards certification.
+- 1. Implement Information Technology skills required by software applications. - Apply methodologies to stay current in IT offerings, trends, and certifications. - Apply analytical and problem solving skills for computer system designs, planning, and support. - Design, code, test, debug, and document software needed for computer system implementation and maintenance. - 5.
+Apply current IT industry standards, protocols, and techniques. - Use instructional applications and material which could lead to industry certifications.